Araria district: History

 Araria district is a part of the Mithila region.
 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
 1100–500 BCE), Kingdom of the Videhas became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
 The kings of the Kingdom of the Videhas were called Janakas.
 The Mithila Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.
 The territory of the district became Araria sub-division of the former Purnia district in 1964.
 Araria district was formed in January 1990 as one of the administrative districts of under Purnia Division.

 2017 North Bihar Floods

 2017 Floods affected 19 districts of North Bihar causing death of 514 people, in which Araria district accounted for 95 deaths alone.
 Floods have claimed 215 lives in Araria over 18 years, of which 61 in 2016.

 Geography

 Araria district occupies an area of 2830 km2.

 National Highway 27 runs through the district.

+Politics

+Nitish Kumar, Samrat Chaudhary and Araria MP Pradeep Kumar Singh inaugurating various schemes in Araria.